holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 ## Generate a zome

-Your app doesn't really do too much right now because it needs a [zome](https://developer.holochain.org/guide/latest/zome/welcome.html).
-A zome is Holochain's way of organizing code into nice units that perform a certain task (like saying hello).
+Your app doesn't really do much right now because it needs a [zome](https://developer.holochain.org/guide/latest/zome/welcome.html).
+A zome is Holochain's way of organizing code into nice units that perform a certain task (like saying, "Hello").

 Generate a zome called `hello` inside the zome's folder: